 Second, you must be qualified for the position you have or are applying to get.
 That means you must have the skill, experience, education and other requirements for the job.
 You also must be able to perform the essential functions of the job, either with or without reasonable accommodation.

 The term “reasonable accommodation” includes:

 An employer must provide reasonable accommodations to a qualified person unless doing so would be an “undue hardship.”
 An undue hardship means that the accommodation would be too difficult or expensive.
 Employers look at several things to determine if an accommodation is an undue hardship for their business.
 In general, larger employers are expected to make greater efforts than smaller employers.

 If you are a qualified person, your employer must discuss possible accommodations with you.
 The discussion must be an interactive process.
 The employer may select any effective accommodation, even if it is not the one you prefer.
 If you ask for a different accommodation, or the one chosen for you is failing, your employer must continue to try to accommodate you.
 There is a duty to continue the interactive process.
 Your employer must continue the process in good faith to see if a reasonable accommodation is available.
 If they do not, they may be subject to penalties under federal law.

 Generally, no, an employer may not ask you about a disability before offering you a job.
-During the application process, you are not required to inform a prospective employer that you may need some accommodations in order to perform the job.
-An employer may ask if you can perform specific job functions, but an employer may not ask questions intended to draw out information related to a disability.
-For example, while an employer may ask you if you drink alcohol, an employer may not ask you how much alcohol you drink, or if you have ever been treated for alcoholism.
+You are not required to say that you may need some accommodations during the application process.
+An employer may ask if you can perform specific job functions, but may not ask questions meant to draw out information related to a disability.
+For example, an employer may ask if you drink alcohol, but not how much you drink, or if you have ever been treated for alcoholism.

 Various agencies enforce these laws in Oregon.
 For more information on enforcing the rights of people with disabilities, visit the “Other Resources” section of the Oregon State Bar disabilities law information page.